zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 By entering our different route objects as an array associated with our `App` route's `children` key, we've set them up to render _inside_ of our `App` component.
-That means that if we navigate to any of these _nested routes_ - such as `/login`, for example - our `App` component will render with our `Login` component as a child component.
+That means that if we navigate to any of these _nested routes_ — such as `/login`, for example — our `App` component will render with our `Login` component as a child component.

-Note that it's ok for our `Home` component to have the same path as our parent `App` component.
+Note that it's okay for our `Home` component to have the same path as our parent `App` component.
 All child route paths _must_ start with their parent's route path, but they can also directly match their parent's route path.
 However, you can only have one child route whose path exactly matches its parent's path - you can't have multiple child routes whose paths exactly match the parent's path.

-Now that all of our routes are children of `App`, we can just include our `errorElement` on `App` - any errors that occur in one of our nested routes will "bubble up" to the parent route, which will render our ErrorPage.
+Now that all of our routes are children of `App`, we can just include our `errorElement` on `App` — any errors that occur in one of our nested routes will "bubble up" to the parent route, which will render our `ErrorPage`.
 Much DRYer!

 You can still render unique errorElements for each route, if you want to create different error handling pages for different routes.